-The CSR Committees will annually recommend the CSR programmes and projects out of permissible CSR activities, to their Board for their approval (“CSR Projects”).
+The CSR Committees will annually recommend the CSR programmes and projects out of permissible CSR activities including the programmes as mentioned in Annexure A to their Board for their approval (“CSR Projects”).
 The Board of Directors of the Companies through their CSR Committees will plan and monitor the expenditure of CSR activities.

 The CSR projects and programmes will be undertaken by the Companies by itself or with joint and collaborative efforts of other companies.

 As per the provisions of the Companies Act, 2013 and rules made thereunder, amended from time to time, CSR projects and programmes may also be implemented through registered trust or registered society or company established under section 8 of the Companies Act, 2013 by the companies, either singly or along with its holding or subsidiary or associate company, or along with any other company or holding or subsidiary or associate company of such other company or otherwise.

 For achieving its CSR objectives through implementation of CSR Projects, we will allocate / spend an amount, in each financial year.
 The budgetary allocation will be based on the profitability of the Companies and in compliance with the requirements of applicable laws ,to be read along with amendments from time to time (“Annual CSR Budgets”)

 4.1.1 From the Annual CSR Budgets, provisions will be made towards expenditures in one or more of the CSR Projects, on an ongoing basis.